msathe-tech/custom-metrics-prometheus/README.md

 If you want to build this app refer to [this](application-overview-and-build.md).
 If you want to use the existing image you can continue reading this doc.

-# Managed prometheus on GKE
+# Google Cloud Managed Service for Prometheus
-Managed prometheus provided by Google Cloud allows users to setup a fully managed Prometheus monitoring pipeline on GKE and storage using Cloud Ops metrics storage.
+[**Google Cloud Managed Service for Prometheus**](https://cloud.google.com/stackdriver/docs/managed-prometheus) allows users to setup a fully managed Prometheus monitoring pipeline on GKE and storage using Cloud Ops metrics storage.
 The Cloud Ops monitoring has a special explorer for managed promethes which gives you ability to explore the prometheus metrics using PromQL.
 Prometheus has become a standard for monitoring Kubernetes metrics.
 However, seting up scaling and maintaing the Promtheus is a challenge.
 Promtheus server also becomes a single point of failure.
 Moreover, the Prometheus is not designed for long-term metrics storage so you again have to find a way to sink the metrics in a long term time series storage which allows you to use and analyze the metrics.
 Managed Prometheus by Google Cloud is a designed to address these challenges while retaining the flexibility and standardization of Prometheus.